noble-assets/token/README.md

 ## Smart Contract

-$NOBLE is implemented as a simple ERC20 token using OpenZeppelin's battle-tested contracts.
+$NOBLE is implemented as a simple ERC20 token using OpenZeppelin's battle-tested open-sourced contracts.

 ### Key Features